 (2) The holder of a mining right shall submit the reports required in paragraphs (1)(a), (1)(b) and (1)(c) of this sub-regulation in [official language], but where a substantial proportion of the members of the Qualified Community which is party to the Community Development Agreement being reported on are not fluent in [official language] the mining right holder shall submit such reports in both [official language] and in the local language or dialect used by that community.
+Community 19. development community development (1) All agreements, community agreements and development agreement [semi-annual] reports and community periodic reports development annual expenditure reports (including all required available to the attachments) submitted by past and present holders of a mining right in public furtherance of these regulations shall be open to free inspection by members of the public at the Mining Cadastre Office, Department of Mines, Ministry] during normal Government office hours.
+(2) On payment of the fee prescribed in Schedule 1 of these regulations, any member of the Public shall be entitled to obtain a copy from the [Mining Cadastre Office, Department of Mines, Ministry] of any community development agreement, community development agreement [semi-annual] report, or community development annual expenditure report submitted by a past or present holder of a mining right. community development (3) A agreement, community development agreement annual reports and community development annual expenditure reports (including all required attachments) submitted by the holder of a mining right in furtherance of these regulations shall be open to free inspection by any member of the qualified community party to such agreement at the office of the mining right holder located closest to that community during normal office hours.
+Transfer 20.
+When a mining right is transferred to another party, the transferee shall be deemed to assume all rights and obligations of the transferor under any community development agreement relating to the mining right.
+Penalties 21.
+A person who contravenes regulation 18(1) is guilty of an offence and is liable on summary conviction to a fine not exceeding [X].
+Suspension of 22.

-Community 19. \ developmen (1) All community development agreements, community development t agreement [semi-annual] reports and community development annual expenditure agreements reports (including all required attachments) submitted by past and present holders and of a mining right in furtherance of these regulations shall be open to free periodic inspection by members of the public at the [Mining Cadastre Office, Department reports of Mines, Ministry] during normal Government office hours. available to the public
+mining rights (1) The [Minister, Ministry, Director of Mines] may suspend without limit a mining right if the mining right holder fails to substantially comply with - implement community development agreements with all qualified communities); or

-(2) On payment of the fee prescribed in Schedule 1 of these regulations, any member of the Public shall be entitled to obtain a copy from the [Mining Cadastre Office, Department of Mines, Ministry] of any community development agreement, community development agreement [ semi-annual ] report, or community development annual expenditure report submitted by a past or present holder of a mining right.
+(a) sub-regulation 6(1) (requirement to have and

-(3) A community development agreement, community development agreement annual reports and community development annual expenditure reports (including all required attachments) submitted by the holder of a mining right in furtherance of these regulations shall be open to free inspection by any member of the qualified community party to such agreement at the office of the mining right holder located closest to that community during normal office hours.
+- (b) sub-regulation 6(2) (requirement to identify all qualified communities); or - (c) sub-regulation 16(1) (requirement to expend annual amount on community development).

-- Transfer 20.
-When a mining right is transferred to another party, the transferee shall be deemed to assume all rights and obligations of the transferor under any community development agreement relating to the mining right. - Penalties 21.
-A person who contravenes regulation 18(1) is guilty of an offence and is liable on summary conviction to a fine not exceeding [X]. - 22. -Section deleted
+(2) The [Minister, Ministry, Director of Mines] shall, before suspending any mining right give notice to the mining right holder and shall, in such a notice require the holder to remedy in not less than (90) ninety calendar days any breach of these regulations.

-Regulations to apply to preexisting mining rights 23.
+Regulations to apply to23.
 The holder of a mining right that currently is in force but which was granted prior to the adoption of these regulations is subject to these regulations and shall be in compliance with them no later than two calendar years from the publication date of these regulations.